-Blazer: navy with school badge (see badge at top of this policy), to be worn every day.
+Years 8 – 12: navy blazer with school badge, to be worn every day.

-Shoes: black flat/low heeled shoes with black laces and only black stitching
+Shoes: Formal, black, flat/low heeled shoes with black laces and only black stitching

 - No buckles